AntoineSoetewey/datanalyze/content/trainings.fr.md

 ---
-title: Formations
+title: "Formations"
-description: See all trainings in data analysis, data science, R and statistics, provided by Antoine Soetewey.
+description: "See all trainings in data analysis, data science, R and statistics, provided by Antoine Soetewey."
 showTableOfContents: true
 ---